 GDP concepts are modified as the economy changes.

-GDP may not be a strong basis to predict economic growth in times of high uncertainity.
+GDP may not be a strong basis to predict economic growth in times of high uncertainty.

 As international accounting standards are slow to change and require international consensus, GDP is slow to reflect changes in the world.

-Important indicators such as ecosystems accounts, measures of happiness, sustainability, or inequality are not included in GDP, other than through satellite accounts.
+Important indicators such as ecosystems, pollution, climate change, or green GDP accounts, measures of happiness, sustainability, inequality, or nonmarket accounts are not included in GDP, other than possibly through satellite accounts.